Financial-Times/n-express/README.md

 - Provides `NODE_ENV` to templates via `__environment`
 - `__isProduction` is `true` if `NODE_ENV` equals `PRODUCTION`
 - Provides a [date formatter](https://github.com/felixge/node-dateformat) that outputs in an `o-date` compatible way (but can be overridden to any format)
+- Provides a handlebars helper to take a subsection of paragraphs (\<p>\</p>) from a HTML blob
+- Provides a handlebars helper to strip image tags from a HTML blob

 ## Installation